 Whether you’re traveling through a dungeon or through the wilderness, difficult terrain is something all adventurers would do well to avoid.
 Difficult terrain can mean anything from a stinking, treacherous swamp or sheer mountainside to a frictionless, icy floor.

-When moving across difficult terrain, movement costs 2 ft for every 1 ft of movement spent.
+When moving across difficult terrain, movement costs 2 feet for every 1 foot of movement spent.
 Basically, it cuts your speed in half.

-The fact that Ice Storm can turn a 20ft circle of ground into difficult terrain can take this spell from lackluster to a serious game-changer.
+The fact that Ice Storm can turn a 20-foot circle of ground into difficult terrain can take this spell from lackluster to a serious game-changer.

 Basically, if you’re just looking to dish out some damage (and assuming your targeting something that isn’t immune to fire damage) you should cast Fireball.

 If you’re looking to slow down a charging enemy, provide cover for your escape, or otherwise hinder your opponents while doing some respectable damage, however, Ice Storm is the spell for you.